-Consider the biblical story of Jesus and his 'reported' relationship with Judas (it matters not whether you believe the story to be true, it's the story itself that reveals important realisations).
-Of course many have castigated Judas as a 'traitor', taking his thirty pieces of silver to identify Jesus to the Romans.
-But there is a strong case to be made that the crucifixion was Jesus' destiny.
-Just look at the story that was gifted to humanity.
-I would also go further to say that the crucifixion helped Jesus move beyond his own shadow identity ("why have you forsaken me father?") and realise that he and the father are one (just as we all are), that he could never be abandoned even in the midst of total violation.
+Consider the biblical story of Jesus and his reported relationship with Judas (it matters not whether you believe the story to be true, it's the story itself that reveals important realisations).
+Of course many have castigated Judas as a 'traitor' in the story, taking his thirty pieces of silver to identify Jesus to the Romans.
+To me, the crucifixion was a metaphoric example that helped Jesus move beyond his own shadow identity ("why have you forsaken me father?"); in that was caused to realise that he and the father are one (just as we all are), that he could never be abandoned even in the midst of total violation.
 That it was his own shadow identity seeing itself as separate from the all that is.
-To me then, the crucifixion was Jesus' Enlightenment, perhaps this is what he meant by the statement "it is accomplished" directly before expiring.
+The crucifixion was Jesus' Enlightenment, perhaps in the story this is what was meant by the statement "it is accomplished" directly before he expired.

-But to many this is just a story, how can it help us in daily life?
+So how might the story be relevant and helpful in daily life?
 Well I invite everyone reading this to deeply contemplate those events where another has 'sinned against us'; to see the possibility for deeper self realisation that was presenting itself; remembering of course that reality is but an ilusion, and to truly know ourselves is to have the opportunity to rise above that illusion - to become complete and whole through the illusion.

 This invites something some call 'radical forgiveness'...

-- It's not simply about forgiving someone for what they're perpetrated against us, because when you think about it, if we truly feel the need to forgive them, then we're still essentially judging them for their 'original sin' - rather than considering you co-created the situation to reveal your own limitation.
-True forgiveness then is actually to become awesomely okay with what took place, finding peace within our hearts, seeing the blessing within the event, taking ownership of the gifts of beingness offered, and then finally, when all judgment has dissolved, forgiving the other person.
+- It's not simply about forgiving someone for what they're perpetrated against you, because when you think about it, if you truly feel the need to forgive them, then you're still essentially judging them for their 'original sin' - rather than considering you co-created the situation to reveal your own limitation.
+True forgiveness then is actually to become awesomely okay with what took place, finding peace within your heart, seeing the blessing within the event, taking ownership of the gifts of beingness offered, and then finally, when all judgment has dissolved, forgiving the other person.
 In a way, it becomes a blessing.

 On our Transfiguration course, we guide people through radical forgiveness meditations.
 People always find them exceptionally liberating.
-So here below is a forgiveness meditation from the Five Gateways book that you might like to try.
+So here below is a forgiveness meditation from the 5GATEWAYS book that you might like to try.